terrier-org/terrier-core/doc/quickstart_experiments.md

   bin/trec_setup.sh <absolute-path-to-collection-files>
 ```

 In our example we are using a collection called VASWANI_NPL located at `share/vaswani_npl/`.
-It follows a traditional TREC test collection, with a corpus file, topics, and relevance assessments (qrels), and using the same format.
+It follows the format of a traditional [TREC](https://trec.nist.gov/) test collection, with a corpus file, topics, and relevance assessments (qrels), and using the same format.

     $head share/vaswani_npl/corpus/doc-text.trec
     <DOC>